-Excited voices called out, “Jai mata di”, new brides in their festive attire with a touch of red (auspicious colour) and jewellery (one was wearing the statement Kumaoni nose ring – earlier mentioned here), smiled shyly clicking selfies, accompanied by every possible member in the clan.
+Excited voices called out, “Jai mata di”.
+Brides in their festive attire with a touch of red (auspicious colour) and jewellery (one was wearing the statement Kumaoni nose ring – earlier mentioned here), smiled shyly clicking selfies, accompanied by almost every member in the clan.
 At one point, the path became quite crowded .

-Spied some horses too grazing on the hillside, waiting for those unable to attempt the strenuous walk.
+Spied some horses too grazing on the hillside, waiting for those unable to take on the strenuous walk.

 Along the way came across a few make shift shops selling snacks and the usual puja paraphernalia.